JAYANTH-MOHAN/Lstm-Scratch/Readme.md

-This Repo Contains My immplementation of LSTM from Scratch With Tensorflow .
-But not with .LSTM() of Tensorflow
+This Repo Contains My implementation of LSTM from Scratch With Tensorflow.
+But not with.LSTM() of Tensorflow